Zimbabwean cricket team in South Africa in 1999–2000: Tour party

-The South African side was captained by Hansie Cronje.
+The South African team was captained by Hansie Cronje.

 Test match

 The Test match was the first to be played at Springbok Park in Bloemfontein and only the second between the two countries.
-Zimbabwe had been soundly beaten by Australia and without Streak and Paul Strang were fielding a weakened side.
+Zimbabwe had been soundly beaten by Australia and without Streak and Paul Strang were fielding a weakened team.
 They were reduced to 79/6 before a half-century by Guy Whittall restored some respectability, although their score of 192 "looked woefully inadequate".
 South Africa scored 417 against the weakened Zimbabwean bowling attack, with Neil Johnson, who had gone into the match with an injury, unable to bowl more than two overs for the visitors.
 Jonty Rhodes top-scored with 70 runs for South Africa whilst Hansie Cronje became the leading South African run scorer in Test matches during his innings of 64.

 Zimbabwe again lost their first six wickets for a low score, 123 in this instance, before the tail-end batsmen were able to add runs against Paul Adams' spin bowling, Whittall scoring his second half-century of the match.
 Adams finished with four wickets as Zimbabwe were bowled out for 212, losing the match by an innings and 13 runs on the fourth day.